opencast/opencast-docker/README.md

 -   `ORG_OPENCASTPROJECT_DB_JDBC_USER` **Required**<br>
     Database username.
 -   `ORG_OPENCASTPROJECT_DB_JDBC_PASS` **Required**<br>
     Password of the database user.
+You may alternatively set `ORG_OPENCASTPROJECT_DB_JDBC_PASS_FILE` to the location of a file within the container that contains the password.

 ## Miscellaneous